 Non-governmental organizations, such as nonprofits and charities.
 Visit your local public library, talk to friends and family, or search the Internet.

-For college bound students, the Federal Student Aid office can provide specific information on loans, grants, and scholarships, and application procedures.
+College bound students with intellectual disabilities may be able to take advantage of special financial aid programs.
+The Federal Student Aid office can provide specific information on loans, grants, and scholarships, and application procedures.
 You may want to visit the financial aid office at your school of choice for additional information on special programs for people with disabilities.

 Find answers to frequently asked questions about how disability laws apply to public schools districts, colleges and universities.
 If you feel you have been discriminated against in an educational institution, file a complaint with the Office of Civil Rights at the Department of Education.